yaafsome/yaaf-etoro/README.md

 # Yaaf-eToro

-This repository contains the Helm chart, Jenkinsfile and script to manage and test a web application on a cluster using Helm and a parameter-based Jenkins pipeline.
+This repository contains a chart and Jenkinsfile to manage and deploy a web application on a cluster using Helm and a parameter-based Jenkins pipeline.

 ## Helm Chart (simple-web)